Canada Tipping Laws Explained (2025 Guide for Employers & Employees)

 There is no separate federal minimum wage for tipped workers in Canada.
 The federal minimum wage applies to employees working in federally regulated industries, such as banking, air transportation, and postal services.
 As of April 1, 2025, the federal minimum wage is $17.75 per hour.

-Unlike the United States, Canada does not have a federal 'tip credit' system that allows employers to pay tipped workers a lower base wage.
+• Unlike the United States, Canada does not have a federal 'tip credit' system that allows employers to pay tipped workers a lower base wage.
 Instead, most provinces and territories mandate that tipped workers receive the general minimum wage.

-Provincial and Territorial Minimum Wages
+Provincial & Territorial Minimum Wages for Tipped Employees (2025)

 Each province and territory sets its own minimum wage.
 In most cases, tipped employees receive the same minimum wage as non-tipped employees.
 However, Quebec is an exception.
 Below outlines the current minimum wage amounts for each province and territory in Canada.